 Written by Herald-News

-She was preceded in death by her parents and her brother, Earl.
+He was preceded in death by his brother, Dean Taylor.

 Written by Herald-News